Regularized Fluctuating Lattice Boltzmann Model: Introduction

 The FLBM has evolved into a robust simulation framework capable of handling both ideal and non-ideal, single- and multicomponent fluids, exploiting both free-energy-based formulations \cite{gross2011modelling} and the pseudopotential approach \cite{belardinelli2015fluctuating,sbragaglia2013interaction}.
 These models reveal the emergence of scaling laws in density correlations and nonequilibrium-induced pressure corrections \cite{belardinelli2019lattice}.
 Such methodological advances have extended the applicability of FLBM to fluctuating diffusion equations \cite{wagner2016fluctuating}, while algorithmic improvements have been introduced to reinforce Galilean invariance \cite{kaehler2013fluctuating}.
 The effects of geometric confinement were also investigated by Xue et al. \cite{xue2021lattice}, showing that the presence of walls can significantly amplify velocity fluctuations in multicomponent fluids up to an order of magnitude compared to unconfined systems.

 In the present work, we introduce a regularized fluctuating lattice Boltzmann model (Reg-FLBM), where thermal fluctuations are included following the fluctuation amplitudes derived by Dünweg et al. \cite{dunweg2007statistical}, an approach ensuring consistency with the fluctuation–dissipation theorem.
 However, unlike traditional implementations, the orthonormal basis used to define the moments is constructed following the Hermite polynomial basis proposed by O. Malaspinas in the context of the D3Q27 lattice \cite{malaspinas2015increasing}.
-This choice enables the model to retain the advantages of regularized lattice Boltzmann approaches, including recursive formulations for the equilibrium and non-equilibrium distribution functions, as well as improved stability properties \cite{mattila2017high}.
+The D3Q27 lattice belongs to the class of full Hermite schemes, as it provides an exact Gauss–Hermite quadrature up to second order, thereby ensuring a complete representation of all Hermite polynomials required for the recovery of isothermal hydrodynamics \cite{coreixas2017recursive}.
+This choice enables the model to retain the advantages of regularized lattice Boltzmann approaches, including recursive formulations for the equilibrium and non--equilibrium distribution functions, as well as improved stability properties \cite{mattila2017high}.
 By leveraging this Hermite basis, fluctuations can be consistently projected onto the non-hydrodynamic subspace while maintaining compatibility with regularization LB procedures introduced in the literature \cite{coreixas2017recursive,latt2006lattice}.

 This paper is structured as follows: In Section \ref{sec:method}, we illustrate the idea of the regularized FLBM, while in Section III, we present some test cases to validate the method.
-Finally, in Section IV, we present performance data, and in Section IV, we present performance data.
-V, we outline conclusions and perspectives.
+Finally, in Section IV, we present performance data, while in Section V, we outline conclusions and perspectives.